JemWritesCode/42-Silicon-Valley-Boost/README.md

 # 42SiliconValleyBoost
 Code from the Boost Program at 42SiliconValley
+We have to follow the standards imposed by the Norm.

-00 - b_libft
+b_libft

-all_tests: 10/10 correct functions
+100%/100% all_tests: 10/10 correct functions

+b_printf

+b_ls